matdodgson/kep-gardens/content/_index.md

 understanding.
-Some of our favourite moments were of taking class 8 for conversation and learning about their lives and what they hope to do.
+Some of our favourite moments were of taking class 8 for conversation and learning about their lives and what they hope to do.*

-Anyone choosing to spend some time as a volunteer at Kep Gardens will have a wonderful and rewarding time making a real difference to these lovely young people.
-You may be in a gap year or retired, stay for a week or months – you can be assured of a very warm welcome from Andrew and Janine and will have a time you will remember forever.
+*Anyone choosing to spend some time as a volunteer at Kep Gardens will have a wonderful and rewarding time making a real difference to these lovely young people.
+You may be in a gap year or retired, stay for a week or months – you can be assured of a very warm welcome from Andrew and Janine and will have a time you will remember forever.*

+*Helen and Becca, England/Australia, April 2019*